PCGen/pcgen-docs/PROPOSAL.md

     no impact on the size of the distribution.
 There is an increase on the disk space used for installation.

- 3. It takes about 20 seconds and 3GB of RAM to compile the site, on my PC.

-    This is actually quite a long time and quite a lot of RAM, for Hugo.
+ 3. It takes about 20 seconds to compile the site, on my PC.
+This is actually quite a long time for Hugo.

-    Usual values are "less than a second" and "about 200MB".

-    It's possible that we have the largest, most complicated Hugo site of anyone, anywhere.
-So the CPU time and RAM are understandable.

-    I will be submitting the PCGen documentation site to the Hugo development mailing lists (i.e. https://discuss.gohugo.io/) to see if any improvement is possible.
+    RAM usage is a reasonable 60 MB (peak).
+Evidently Hugo is quite good at keeping the RAM usage down during compilation.

 Where to, now?
 ==============